azamsharp/azamsharp.github.io/_posts/2026-03-16-swiftdata-icloud-sync-status.md

 ### Limitations of This Approach

-The technique we used works well for exposing basic sync activity, but it is important to understand that it is **not a perfect solution**.
+The technique we used works well for exposing basic sync activity, but it is important to understand that it is not a perfect solution.
 The APIs we are relying on come from the underlying Core Data CloudKit integration, and they were never designed to be a polished, user facing sync status API.

 In other words, we are tapping into internal signals that the sync engine emits.
 That gives us useful visibility, but there are a few limitations worth keeping in mind.

 #### No Progress Information

-One of the biggest limitations is that we cannot determine **how much of the sync operation has completed**.
+One of the biggest limitations is that we cannot determine how much of the sync operation has completed.

-The events we receive only tell us when a sync operation **starts** and when it **finishes**.
+The events we receive only tell us when a sync operation starts and when it finishes.
 They do not provide incremental progress updates.

 This means we cannot build something like a progress bar showing: